Rhinology, Skull Base and Head & Neck Oncology Fellowship

 General Description

 The Department of Otolaryngology-Head & Neck Surgery at Sinai Health, sees a wide variety of complex nasal and sinus problems and head and neck oncologic cases.
-Dr. Witterick’s and Dr. Vescan’s practices include advanced rhinology, endoscopic and open anterior skull base surgery and head and neck oncologic surgery.
-Fellows operate at Sinai Health, St. Joseph’s Health Centre and the University Health Network.
-Dr. Witterick does the majority of his endoscopic sinus surgery at St. Joseph’s Health Centre.
-Head and neck oncologic surgeries are performed at Sinai Health and endoscopic and open skull base resections are performed at the University Health Network (Toronto Western Site) in conjunction with Neurosurgery.
-Fellows attend a multidisciplinary head & neck oncology clinic at the Princess Margaret Cancer Centre and participate in Tumour Board Case Conferences and Head & Neck Oncology Rounds.
+The fellowship experience includes advanced rhinology, endoscopic and open anterior skull base surgery, head and neck oncologic surgery and microvascular reconstructions.
+Most operations take place at Mt.
+Sinai Hospital (part of Sinai Health System) and most endoscopic and open skull base surgeries take place at Toronto Western Hospital (part of the University Health Network).
+Fellows attend a multidisciplinary head & neck oncology clinic at Princess Margaret Cancer Centre and participate in Tumour Board Case Conferences and Head & Neck Oncology Rounds.

 A broad range of open and endoscopic sinus operations are performed including significant exposure to endoscopic revision surgery for chronic rhinosinusitis, benign tumours (e.g. inverted papilloma, angiofibroma) and CSF leak/meningoencephalocele repairs.
 Experience in endoscopic resection of skull base benign and malignant neoplasms is gained (e.g., esthesioneuroblastoma, meningioma, chordoma).
-The fellow has significant exposure to endocrine, salivary, and ablative mucosal head & neck surgery.
+The fellow has significant exposure to endocrine, salivary, ablative mucosal head & neck surgery, robotic surgery and microvascular reconstructions.

 Fellowship Director(s)